Jurilz/wifi-esp32-docs/docs/esp32-wifi-configurator.md

 The memory consumption is about 1.3 MB mostly due to usage of `WiFI.h` (0.5 MB) and `BLEDevice.h` (0.8 MB) libraries.

 The applied partion scheme was: `Huge App (3MB NO OTA/1MB SPIFFS)`.

+### Board
+For development the ESP32 Dev Module board was used in the version v1.0.4.
+The v1.0.6 has some known [problems](https://github.com/espressif/arduino-esp32/issues/5164) with re-connection of BLE Clients to the BLE Server in combination with using Windows 10.

 ## Used Dependencies